melodypapa/py-map-analyzer/README.md

 1. Parse the green-hill map format.
 2. Collect the .a file as the module.
 3. Export the report into xlsx file.

+**0.1.1**

+1. Add the supporting of NXP G32G GCC map format.
+2. Read the memory section in the GHS map format.
+3. Add the ROM/RAM/Calibration attribute for the memory section.
+4. Output the memory section in the excel file.